-1) Vent pipes shall be installed in a nominally vertical position where it is practical to do so.

-2) Except for wet vents, where a vent pipe is connected to a nominally horizontal soil-or-waste pipe, the connection shall be above the horizontal centre line of the soil-or-waste pipe.
-(See Note A-2.5.6.2.(2).)

-3) Unused vent pipes installed for future connections shall be permanently capped with an end cleanout or an adapter and plug.
+- 1) Vent pipes shall be installed in a nominally vertical position where it is practical to do so. - 2) Except for wet vents, where a vent pipe is connected to a nominally horizontal sanitary drainage pipe, the connection shall be above the horizontal centre line of the sanitary drainage pipe.
+(See Note A-2.5.6.2.(2).) - 3) Unused vent pipes installed for future connections shall be permanently capped with an end cleanout or an adapter and plug.